Homeschooling in Michigan

 Homeschool Field Trips in Michigan

 You won’t have homeschooled for long before you start to realize that this educational option is highly customizable.
 One of the best ways to personalize what your children are learning about is through exploratory field trips.
 Michigan offers a host of natural, historical, and cultural sites that can complement your lessons.
 Head over to the Michigan Homeschool Field Trips post for ideas on places around the state that your family can turn into learning adventures.
+Please make sure to contact each site before you plan your visit, as COVID-19 may have impacted their hours of operations.

-Michigan Standardized Testing and Test Prep
+Michigan State Test Prep

 Why Time4Learning is the Leading Homeschool Curriculum in Michigan